Book launch at the Folkestone Book Festival

 Most of my films aren't online.
 Because I love the experience of cinema, I prefer to show them at film festivals, art galleries & movie nights, so you can watch them projected onto a screen; live and in person.
 My latest, a sci-fi short called Stella Erratica, premiered at last year's Cannes Film Festival.

 I also work in the creative industry as an advertising, travel, copy writer & poet, publishing my work in newspapers, anthologies, online & in small-press magazines.
-My new poetry book, The Hospital, will be released by Cultured Llama later this year.
+My new poetry book, The Hospital, has just been published by Cultured Llama and is now available to buy.